ValeriyEmelyanov/ValeriyEmelyanov/README.md

 - 👋 Hi, I’m @ValeriyEmelyanov
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java, Kotlin, Scala and Pyton.
-- 🌱 I’m currently learning Java, Kotlin and a bit of Scala
+- 🌱 I’m currently learning Java and Scala.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in interesting projects to gain experience.
 - 📫 How to reach me: emelva@rambler.ru

 <!---